apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-api.en.rst

 Validation:

-You can request for the record `proxy.node.config.reconfigure_time` which will be updated with the time of the requested update.
+You can request for the record `proxy.process.proxy.reconfigure_time` which will be updated with the time of the requested update.

 .. _jsonrpc-api-management-metrics: